ciperuoy/EssentialMods/README.md

 GorillaShirts - A mod that lets you express yourself with different shirts. - Made by developer9998

 WhoIsTalking - A simple nametag mod that lets you see who they are, and if they are talking or not. - Made by The-Graze

+Unity Explorer - A simple tool that helps you with mod creation! - Made by sinaidev